 The Institution of Professional Engineers New Zealand (IPENZ) is now known as Engineering New Zealand.
 It is a non-profit professional organisation for engineers, which works to promote the interests and integrity of its members, the profession of engineering, and the industry in general.
 The organisation serves the voice of 'engineers' and advice its members, employers, and government on all matters related to the profession.
 It also accredits engineering qualifications of New Zealand skilled immigration visa applicants according to the internationally-benchmarked standards (which essentially mean the Washington Accord standards in this case).

-For NZ skilled immigration, you’ll need to demonstrate that you have the appropriate competence in your specific area of expertise and that you can work in your field independently.
-You’ll either have to register as a Chartered Professional Engineer or complete a Knowledge Assessment report.
+For skilled immigration to New Zealand, you'll need to demonstrate that you have the appropriate competence in your specific area of expertise and that you can work in your field independently.
+You'll either have to register as a Chartered Professional Engineer or complete a Knowledge Assessment report.

 Chartered Professional Engineers (CPEng) eligibility requirements require you to: